Sent in my watch for repair as it was accepted by Jomashop, and it is the 10th month since they recieved my watch.

 As filing a complaint to the FTC will not do much solely, I am considering finding a lawsuit lawyer who is based in New York.
 As the asset value is not too high, it might not be economically efficient to sue Jomashop for this issue.
 I am going to check with Jomashop for the last time this August when I come back from abroad, and if it remains with its attitude, I am willing to make a sacrifice considering the time, stress, and watch that Jomashop has taken away from me.
 Despite that I insist to be independent most of the times, my family is in the top 50 richest families of a country that is in the top 10 GDP ranking while my father is ranked within the top 150.

 Nonetheless, we are not the type of people who blow money off and get spoiled from inheritance.
 All my watches were bought with my own money that I earned from working.
 However, this time, my family was also upset about what Jomashop was doing, and asked to legally challenge Jomashop regardless of how much it will cost.
 I will see if I can get my watch back in August when I come back to the States.

 By the way, it is legal to record a phone conversation in New York as long as one of the party agrees to have the conversation recorded, and that one person can be yourself.
 I have saved as much evidence as I could, and I recommend you doing so as well if you wish to seek for legal help.

-Review about: Jomashop Watch Repair.
+Product or Service Mentioned: Jomashop Watch Repair.